 Michigan is advancing new policies and programs to address climate, energy, and water that will further impact both state and Compact goals.
-This new focus on climate, energy, and water presents new opportunities to identify specific innovative opportunities to improve Michigan's water conservation and efficiency program by building connections between current and new policies and programs and technological innovations.
-Michigan will be assessing its current climate, energy, sustainability, and water infrastructure policies and programs to identify current and future opportunities to strategically integrate water conservation and efficiency into future efforts to ensure users have the best available information, tools, and technologies to engage in activities to improve efficiency and conservation of water resources and ensure sustainable water resources.
+This focus on climate, energy, and water presents new opportunities to identify specific innovative opportunities to improve Michigan's water conservation and efficiency program by building connections between current and new policies and programs and technological innovations.
+EGLE and the WUAC Water Conservation and Efficiency Committee are working collaboratively to identify strategies to integrate water stewardship into current and future climate, energy, and water infrastructure policies, programs, including innovative technologies.
+To assist with this work, the OGL sponsored a Dow Fellows Masters Team through the University of Michigan to identify current and future opportunities to strategically integrate water conservation and efficiency into Michigan's current policies and programs.
+The Dow Fellows Team will be providing a final project report summarizing findings and opportunities to enhance Michigan's ability to advance its Water Conservation and Efficiency program goals and objectives.
+These efforts will support the WUAC charge to identify priority recommendations for improvements to Michigan's Water Use Program and Water Conservation and Efficiency Program.
 In addition, new state policies and offices focused on environmental justice and clean water advocacy are improving state program administration and outreach and engagement efforts to address goals of equity, diversity, and inclusion.